Analysis | Virginia’s gubernatorial race tests the fear-of-Trump factor as a political motivator

 No single election ever answers all the questions of the moment in politics, but fairly or not, the Nov.
-2 Virginia contest has taken on outsized importance, particularly to nervous Democrats who are justifiably fearful about losing their congressional majorities in the 2022 midterms.
-It’s as if the future of the party and of President Biden’s second two years in office are suddenly wrapped up how well McAuliffe does in his bid to regain the governor’s mansion.
+2 Virginia contest has taken on outsize importance, particularly to nervous Democrats who are justifiably fearful about losing their congressional majorities in the 2022 midterms.
+It’s as if the future of the party and of President Biden’s second two years in office are suddenly wrapped up in how well McAuliffe does in his bid to regain the governor’s mansion.

 One thing to remember is that McAuliffe’s victory in 2013, while it beat the historical pattern of Virginians electing a governor from the party that does not hold the White House, did not foreshadow the 2014 midterms, which were won by the Republicans.
 No matter what happens in Virginia’s gubernatorial race, Democrats will be on the defensive in 2022.
 The question is: by how much?

 Still, the McAuliffe-Youngkin race can begin to answer some of the questions about the current state of the electorate and forces that will shape the races next year.
-That begins with the role of former president Donald Trump as a motivator, both for Republicans but especially for Democrats, and how that affects who votes and who doesn’t.
+That begins with the role of former president Donald Trump as a motivator, for Republicans but especially for Democrats, and how that affects who votes and who doesn’t.

 McAuliffe is doing everything he can to make the race about Trump.
 He and his team worry that Republicans are more enthusiastic about voting than Democrats.
-They fear that the Virginia voters who delivered big victories for the Democrats in the 2018 midterms and the 2020 presidential race seem to see Trump as less a threat today than when he was in office and may be less motivated to turn out in the gubernatorial race.
+They fear that the Virginia voters who delivered big victories for the Democrats in the 2018 midterms and the 2020 presidential race seem to see Trump as less of a threat today than when he was in office and that they may be less motivated to turn out in the gubernatorial race.

-McAuliffe knows there is a problem without Trump ever-present in the minds of people.
+McAuliffe knows there is a problem without Trump ever-present in people’s minds.
 “There was a burning intensity the last four years for people to vote,” he said in a telephone interview on Friday.
 “It was exhausting for four years.
 It was Trump, Trump, Trump.
 People lived with it constantly.
 It infuriated and disgusted so many people.
 It’s not there in the same intensity.”

 McAuliffe has highlighted Youngkin’s statements welcoming Trump’s endorsement, his opposition to abortion, his opposition to vaccine or mask mandates and his support for a focus on “election integrity,” despite the absence of any evidence of irregularities, as a way to tie him to Trump more closely.
 The more successful McAuliffe is in making the race as much about Trump as about Youngkin, the more confident he is of victory.